mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Shinna turned to Melna with a smile and whispered, "You see that?
 That's why they made me captain."

 Four of the crew members produced a wooden ladder and cantilevered it up and out to bridge the gap between ships.
 Shinna secured it and checked hae pockets for any extra weapons thi might have forgotten and proceeded first followed by Melna who was significantly more careful getting down.
-The lights followed them as they crawled over the ocean on that rickety ladder, and Melna caught a glimpse of slight details of the behemoth.
+The lights followed them as they crawled over the ocean on that rickety ladder, and Melna caught a glimpse of slight details of the submersible.
 It was indeed plates of steel with strong bolts all across the hull, and few if no portholes on the sides.
 There was no deck to speak of, just two towers that jutted out of the hull like tall trees searching for light.
 As she neared the top, Shinna had already arrived on the tower and was being searched by the figure in the tower.

 Thi had activated her scrappy old self.
 "I'm not leaving her here!" she said.